 Nyugen supposedly killed the dog with a single shot to its head.

 Lee police and state police said they found Nguyen distraught when they arrested him at the residence, shortly after the shooting.
-Family members told police Nguyen had been on painkillers for ongoing back problems and was acting unstable the last few months
+Family members told police Nguyen had been on painkillers for ongoing back problems and was acting unstable the last few months before the shooting.

 His daughter told police Nguyen had said that "the devil" was "coming to get him" and that Deane was "pushing him toward the devil."